Supporting Birth & Parenting Trauma, while minding ourselves

 16th April 10.15am-1.15pm - Live via zoom

-A 3 Hour Professional Workshop for Doulas & Perinatal Professionals
+A 3 Hour Professional Workshop for Doulas & all Perinatal Professionals

-Supporting parents through birth trauma requires skill, awareness, and care — not only for the families you serve, but for yourself as a professional.
+Supporting parents through birth or early parenting trauma requires skill, awareness, and care — not only for the families you serve, but for yourself as a professional.

 This 3 hour workshop is designed to help doulas and professionals working with parents develop trauma-informed confidence, strengthen communication skills, and understand ethical referral pathways, while also recognising the importance of reflecting on their own experiences.